Code-Institute-Submissions/ace-engineering-services/README.md

 * The styling on some of the section photos could definitely be improved with media queries to change the heights and widths according to screen width.
 Possibly using flexbox rather than bootstrap grid could have made the difference here.
 Again, it was beyond the time frame to achieve this.
 * Some additional styling around the typefaces and font choices could improve the look of the section text.
 Possibly, a lightly serifed font would look better than the Roboto in place at the moment.
 * Adding carosels for project images or popouts would also be a notable enhancement.
+* Speed optimisation is an area that should be addressed with an effort to optimise image and font loading.
+* Limiting the width of the main content to about 2000px and greying out a background at screen widths beyond this would definitely help visually on bigger monitor sizes.
+* Further work is required on the animation effect of the main hero image to make it work more reliably.
+At the moment, the ease in effect does not happen every time.

 ## Technologies Used